 In addition, Cozen O’Connor’s government affairs professionals closely monitor potential changes in state and federal policy regarding data privacy and electronic information security.
 A leader in policy reform, Cozen O’Connor works with clients to ensure policy compliance in this ever-changing regulatory landscape and also routinely represents clients before regulators and legislators.

-Our team of skilled litigators has successfully represented clients in privacy and data-related class actions, multiparty and individual cases in jurisdictions across the country as well as in front of federal regulatory agencies, such as the FTC.
-We work hand-in-hand with the firm’s nationally recognized State Attorneys General practice and Public Strategies practice to ensure our clients respond to state investigations and are getting up-to-date guidance in this ever changing area.
+Our team of skilled litigators represents clients in privacy and data-related class actions, multiparty and individual cases, and arbitrations in jurisdictions across the country as well as in front of federal regulatory agencies, such as the FTC.
+We are particularly well-known for defending data privacy class actions using creative and cutting-edge approaches.
+Our team has been at the forefront of some of the most significant data privacy litigation in the country in recent years, especially in the area of biometric privacy.
+We are recognized trailblazers in privacy class action defense in both federal and state courts, and at both the trial and appellate levels.
+Beyond litigation, we work hand-in-hand with the firm’s nationally recognized State Attorneys General practice and Public Strategies group to ensure our clients respond appropriately to state investigations and are getting up-to-date guidance in this ever-changing area.

 Risk Management Services